apache/openwhisk-runtime-go/README.md

 As such it works with any executable that supports the following simple protocol:

 Repeat forever:
-- read one line from stadard input (file descriptor 0)
+- read one line from standard input (file descriptor 0)
 - parse the line as a json object
-- execute the action, logging in standard output and in standardar error (file descriptor 1 and 2)
+- execute the action, logging in standard output and in standard error (file descriptor 1 and 2)
-- write an anwser in json format as a single line (without embedding newlines - newlines in strings must be quoted)
+- write an answer in json format as a single line (without embedding newlines - newlines in strings must be quoted)

 The `actionloop` image works actually with executable in unix sense, so also scripts are acceptable.
 In the actionloop image there is `bash` and the `jq` command, so you can for example implement the actionloop with a shell script: